Search

 2. Is it okay to use an extension cord with a massage chair?

-The safest setup is a simple, direct power connection that avoids creating cord strain or a walking hazard.
-If your planned location depends on a messy workaround, that spot is probably not ideal.
+The safest setup is a simple, direct power connection that avoids cord strain and walking hazards.
 Follow the chair’s official manual guidance for power setup.
+If the chair location depends on a messy extension-cord workaround, choose a better location if possible.

 3. What room is best for a massage chair?

-The best room is the one that gives you enough clearance, safe outlet access, decent airflow, and smooth traffic flow.
-For many homes, that is a living room corner, a family room edge, a larger bedroom, or a spare room rather than the center of a busy shared space.
+The best room is the one that gives enough recline clearance, safe outlet access, decent airflow, easy entry and exit, and smooth traffic flow.
+For many homes, that may be a living room corner, family room edge, larger bedroom, home office, or spare room.

-4. What if I am really trying to find a chair for a small apartment?
+4. What if I am trying to fit a massage chair into a small apartment?